SR-22 Insurance: What It Is, How Much It Costs & How to Get It

 Does SR-22 insurance increase my rates?

 Yes — significantly.
-While the SR-22 filing fee itself is only $15–$50, the violations that trigger an SR-22 cause insurers to classify you as high-risk, which can raise your premiums by 50% to 100% or more.
+While the SR-22 filing fee itself is only $15–$50, the violations that trigger an SR-22 cause insurers to classify you as high-risk.
+In 2026, SR-22 drivers pay an average of around $3,000/year for liability-only coverage, compared to standard rates around $1,500–$2,000/year — a difference of 40% to over 160% depending on the insurer and violation type.
 The good news is that rates typically improve after 3–5 years of clean driving history and once the SR-22 requirement is lifted.

 Can I get SR-22 insurance without owning a car?

 Absolutely.
 A non-owner SR-22 policy provides the required liability coverage and the SR-22 filing for drivers who don't own a vehicle.
 It's commonly used by people who need to reinstate their license after a DUI or suspension but don't currently own a car.
-Non-owner SR-22 policies typically cost between $600 and $1,800 per year.
+Non-owner SR-22 policies range from $25–$150/month nationally depending on state and driving history, with USAA starting as low as $28/month and State Farm at approximately $33/month for eligible drivers.

 Which insurance companies offer SR-22 filings?

-Major insurers that offer SR-22 filings include Progressive, GEICO, Travelers, State Farm, Auto-Owners, and Direct Auto, among others.
-Not every insurer in every state offers SR-22 filings, so it's important to confirm availability with any provider before purchasing.
-Specialized high-risk insurers like Direct Auto are known for same-day SR-22 filings.
+Major insurers that offer SR-22 filings include Travelers, Progressive, GEICO, State Farm, Nationwide, Erie, and USAA (military only), among others.
+High-risk specialists like The General, Dairyland, Freeway Insurance, and Direct Auto are known for same-day SR-22 filings and competitive rates for drivers with serious violations.
+Not every insurer in every state offers SR-22 filings, so confirm availability with any provider before purchasing.

 What happens if I move to another state while under an SR-22 requirement?

-If you move, you must typically continue to maintain SR-22 compliance with the state that originally issued the requirement for the full duration.
-You'll also need to meet the insurance requirements of your new state.
-Your insurer must be licensed in the state where the SR-22 was originally ordered — contact your DMV and insurer immediately when relocating.
+If you move, you must typically continue to maintain SR-22 compliance with the state that originally issued the requirement for the full duration — relocating to a state that doesn't use SR-22 does not cancel your obligation from the original state.
+You'll also need to meet the insurance requirements of your new state simultaneously.
+Contact your DMV and insurer immediately when relocating to prevent a lapse, and ensure your insurer is licensed in the state where the SR-22 was originally ordered.

 How long does an SR-22 stay on my record?

-The SR-22 filing itself typically remains active for 2–3 years (up to 5 for serious violations), but the underlying violation — such as a DUI or reckless driving charge — may stay on your driving record for 5–10 years depending on your state.
-Even after the SR-22 is removed, the violation can continue to affect your insurance rates until it ages off your record.
+The SR-22 filing itself typically remains active for 1–3 years (up to 5 for serious violations), depending on your state and the violation.
+However, the underlying offense — such as a DUI or reckless driving charge — may stay on your driving record for 5–10 years or longer in some states.
+Even after the SR-22 is removed, the violation can continue to affect your insurance rates until it fully ages off your record.
+Review your state's car insurance after a DUI requirements to understand the full timeline.

 Compare Car Insurance Rates in Ohio